MikkoVasankari/MALrss/README.md

 ### malRSS

-CLI tool to read your Recent MAL Anime or Manga list updates.
+CLI tool to read your Recent MAL Anime or Manga list updates from MAL RSS feed.

 1 for anime list <br>